-There now seems to be a firestorm of people around the English-speaking world working to ensure reading and spelling skills are taught in accordance with current reading science.
+There now seems to be a firestorm of people around the English-speaking world working to ensure reading and spelling skills are taught in accordance with current scientific research.
 Publishers/suppliers involved in this effort already have their contacts under the “phonics resources” menu, but here are some others.
 Let me know if you have suggested additions.

 Australia